Trustees & Staff

 After leaving college, Matthew joined forces with his brother Brian to create Inflection, an incubator of trust-based software tools, where he serves as CEO.
 Matthew is on the board of Kiwi Connect, helping to bridge connections with Silicon Valley.
 He is also a founding director of the Namaste Foundation.

-Peter Townsend is the Chief Executive of the Canterbury Employers' Chamber of Commerce and has held that position since 1996.
+Peter Townsend announced mid-2017 his pending retirement as the Chief Executive of the Canterbury Employers' Chamber of Commerce a position he's held since 1996.
 The Employers' Chamber, as the largest business support agency in the South Island, concentrates on assisting members to improve their enterprises; ensuring members can operate in a business friendly environment; and encouraging new levels of business activity.

 Peter is the Honorary Consul for Chile for the South Island, a Fellow of the Institute of Directors and a Fellow of the Institute of Management.
 In December 2013 Peter was made a Companion of the New Zealand Order of Merit.